AndrewGarza5/ChesswoodBattle/README.md

 .env | npm i dotenv

 Axios (Front-End) | npm i axios

-React router (Front-End) | npm install react-router-dom@6 | When deploying there will be issues, this is how to resolve it: https://create-react-app.dev/docs/deployment/#serving-apps-with-client-side-routing

 # Helpful links
 Mongoosejs docs for queries | https://mongoosejs.com/docs/queries.html